Damariscotta, Maine

 Damariscotta (/dæmrɪˈskɒtə/ DAM-rih-SKOT-ə) is a town in Lincoln County, Maine, United States.
 The population was 2,297 at the 2020 census.
-Damariscotta is the oyster capital of New England.
-A popular tourist destination, the towns of Damariscotta and Newcastle are linked by the Main Street bridge over the Damariscotta River, forming the "Twin Villages".
-The name Damariscotta derives from a native place-name meaning place of abundance of small fish (alewives).
+A popular tourist destination known for its oysters, the towns of Damariscotta and Newcastle are linked by the Main Street bridge over the Damariscotta River, forming the "Twin Villages".
+The name Damariscotta derives from a native place-name meaning place of abundance of small fish (alewives), and is shared with a census-designated place located within the town.

 History

 The area was once inhabited by the Wawenock (or Walinakiak, meaning "People of the Bays") Abenaki Indians, who left behind 2,500-year-old oyster shell middens along the banks of the Damariscotta River.
 The Whaleback Shell Midden is now a state historic site.
 The land became part of the Pemaquid Patent, granted by the Plymouth Council in 1631 to Robert Aldsworth and Gyles Elbridge, merchants from Bristol, England.
 At Pemaquid (now Bristol), they built a fort and trading post.